MichaelLarocca/blog-michael-jude-larocca/posts/2022/02-22/ShashiLo.md

 ---

-*To learn about utilizing HTML Portfolio Templates, you can read my article "Tech Rally - Career Tips From an Amazon Dev."
+*To learn about utilizing HTML Portfolio Templates, you can read my article "Tech Rally: Career Tips From an Amazon Dev."
 Alexander Lee (Tech Rally) also encourages developers to use  HTML Templates, and he has [a course that teaches how to create and deploy a portfolio website](https://courses.techrally.co/practical-portfolio-build-a-portfolio-easily-with-html-css-and-a-bootstrap-theme)!*

 ---